-Day 5: Saturday 8 June, Penjikent
+Day 5: Thursday 27 May, Penjikent

-Ancient Penjikent

-- Bazaar and Olim Dodho Mosque
+- Ancient Penjikent - Bazaar and Olim Dodho Mosque

-- Rudaki Historic Ethnographic Museum

-- Proto-Urban Site of Sarazm
+- Rudaki Historic Ethnographic Museum - Proto-Urban Site of Sarazm

-We begin today with a visit to the remains of the old Sogdian city of Penjikent.
 Penjikent was a major town established, probably in the 4th-5th century AD, by colonists from Afrosiab, downstream on the Zerafshan at modern Samarkand.
 The ancient town is located on a loess terrace, standing high above the Zeravshan River, 1.5km southeast of modern Penjikent and 1000m higher in altitude, blessing Sogdian Penjikent with an especially benign micro-climate.
 During the 5th to 8th centuries, this was a splendidly cosmopolitan town, enriched by international trade and filled with traders and visitors from across Eurasia.
 The area enclosed by the formidable city walls covers 20 hectares and probably held a population of 5000-7000 people living within a shakhristan protected by bastion towers on the three flanks, the fourth being protected by the river.
 At least the same number of people lived in rabads (suburbs) beyond the walls and garden villages clustering along the fertile valley.
 In the western end of the ruined town stands the great Teppe (mound) on which stood the Arg, or citadel-palace, of Penjikent.
 Amongst the ruined structures of the shakhristan stand the remains of at least two Sogdian Fire Temples, with pictorial evidence that Buddhism, Nestorian Christianity, Manichaeism, and Judaism were all openly practiced by the population.
-Sogdian Penjikent owed alliegiance to the elected 'king' of the much larger city of Afrosiab just downstream, or the hereditary kings of the small Sogdian state of Osrushana, who dominated a swathe of mountain valleys between Afrosiab and the Oxus river.
+Sogdian Penjikent owed allegiance to the elected 'king' of the much larger city of Afrosiab, or the hereditary kings of the small Sogdian state of Osrushana, who dominated a swathe of mountain valleys between Afrosiab and the Oxus River.